 Key West leaders have said they hope the move will spread awareness about the issue and encourage travelers to buy natural sunscreens that work just as well.
 “There are thousands of sunscreens out there, and we have one reef,” Key West Mayor Teri Johnston said of the move.
 “And we have an opportunity to do one small thing to protect that.
 I believe it’s our obligation.”

-“The power to confiscate sunscreens should be enough to deter their non-commercial use, and these provisions walk a smart balance between educating tourists and scaring them away,” Palau President Tommy Remengesau said of the change.
+“The power to confiscate sunscreens should be enough to deter their non-commercial use, and these provisions walk a smart balance between educating tourists and scaring them away,” former Palau President Tommy Remengesau said of the change.

 Mexican Vacation Spots

-Tip: Once you’re there, resorts and shops can (and will) charge a pretty penny for natural sunscreens.
+Once you’re at your destination, resorts and shops can (and will) charge a pretty penny for natural sunscreens.
 Stock up before you go to avoid the price gouge, and order online to ensure you get the best price.
 Avoid all aerosol sunscreens (spritzing sprays are fine), and check the ingredients list yourself to make sure oxybenzone and octinoxate aren’t listed; not all sunscreens marketed as “natural” are actually reef safe.
 Truly natural sunscreens typically list zinc oxide or titanium dioxide as an active ingredient.

 SmarterTravel’s Shannon McMahon writes about all things travel.
 Follow her on Instagram @shanmcmahon.

 Some of the links featured in this story are affiliate links, and SmarterTravel may collect a commission (at no cost to you) if you shop through them.